 But IT environments have changed.
 So have managers’ roles.
 They’ve expanded well beyond the IT focus.
 IT managers now take key roles in finding solutions to complex business problems.

 So they need a new approach to finding providers that can help solve these complex business problems.
 And the RFS process may be just what the doctor ordered.

 It offers a more open ended, flexible approach to sourcing—one that can help you find better solutions than in the past.

 What’s more, it gives you the competitive advantage you need to achieve critical business objectives and stifle the competition.

 Legacy systems, mobility, security, cloud computing—meeting the needs of inbound call centers or tech support services are much more complicated than before.

 To keep things running smoothly, IT managers need new, more creative ways of solving the problems generated by these new environments.
 Enter the RFS process.

 This process provides managers with an “outside-in” view that reveals options that are not always available to managers using the RPF process.

 In other words, it doesn’t lock you into a specific technology or company’s products.
-It also lets your optimize systems and applications.
+It also lets you optimize systems and applications.

-Often, these new solutions are not only more targeted, they’re more cost-effective and more economical, saving you time and money.
+Often, these new solutions are not only more targeted, but they’re also more cost-effective and more economical, saving you time and money.